 Hence, Revelation 20:1-4 is erroneously taught to reach back to the Ascension of Christ when in reality it only reaches no earlier than the aftermath of the Destruction of Jerusalem in A.D.70 (Revelation 19:1-4 cf. 19:19-20).

 Contentious issues these are, and yet Amillennialists are people too, and, as we expect for ourselves, the same holds true for them: it will take patience and kindness to see the fruits of these inquiries.

-We should respect the process and pray that people can grow in the true knowledge of Christ without condescension, calumniation and name calling being the order of the day.
-We want to be Christians in the best and truest sense of this most noble, worthy, and holy name.
+We should respect the process and pray that people can grow in the true knowledge of Christ without condescension, calumniation, and name calling is the order of the day.
+We want to be Christians in the best and truest sense of this noblest, worthy, and holy name.
 True, we do not now see eye to eye because we disagree with the Amillennial insistence that Jesus somehow made a difference between his Second Coming and his promised appearance at the Fall of Jerusalem.

 Views can change once a better sense of what the Bible is saying has a chance to emerge.
-Once that happens it is very likely that a Atavistic outlook will come to be seen more favorably.
+Once that happens it is very likely that an Atavistic outlook will come to be seen more favorably.
 At this time, however, Amillennialism is an ideology that looks to the end of human history and the end of time itself as the real deadline and goal for things to happen.
-For savants of this ideology the Second Coming of Christ is something completely different from the destruction of the Second Temple, the cessation of the Aaronic priesthood, end of the Law, the types and the shadows.
+For savants of this ideology, the Second Coming of Christ is something completely different from the destruction of the Second Temple, the cessation of the Aaronic priesthood, the end of the Law, the types, and the shadows.

 1 Riddlebarger, Kim A Case for Amillennialism, p.
 22. Baker Books, Grand Rapids, Mi 2003.